By: PTI | New Delhi | Published: April 6, 2018

 Dysfunction in a gene that can lead to attention deficit hyperactivity disorder (ADHD) schizophrenia, bipolar disorder and depression has been identified.

-People with attention deficits have difficulty focussing and often display compulsive behaviour.
+People with attention deficits have difficulty focusing and often display compulsive behavior.

 The study suggests that these symptoms could be due to dysfunction in ErbB4 gene, that helps different brain regions communicate.